Secukinumab

 What is Secukinumab?

 Download button - information sheetSecukinumab (brand name: Cosentyx®) is a medicine used to treat adults with psoriatic arthritis, a type of joint inflammation that often occurs with the skin condition called psoriasis.
-Secukinumab is also used to treat adults with moderate to severe plaque psoriasis that is chronic (lasts for a long time).
+Secukinumab is also used to treat adults with moderate to severe chronic (long lasting) plaque psoriasis.

-Secukinumab may also be used to treat adults with axial spondyloarthritis, including ankylosing spondylitis, a condition which causes inflammation in the spinal joints, resulting in pain and stiffness in the spine.
+Secukinumab is also used to treat adults with axial spondyloarthritis, including ankylosing spondylitis, a condition which causes inflammation in the spinal joints, resulting in pain and stiffness in the spine.

 Important things to remember